maximunited/noip-renew/README.md

 ## Usage

-1. Clone this repository to the device you will be running it from. (`git clone https://github.com/maximunited/noip-renew.git`)
+1. Clone this repository to the device you will be running it from (`git clone https://github.com/maximunited/noip-renew.git`)
-2. Run setup.sh and set your noip.com account information,
+2. Run setup.sh and set your noip.com account information
-3. Run noip-renew-USERNAME command.
+3. Run noip-renew-USERNAME command

 Check confirmed records from multiple log files: